About

 My Blog Story

 I have been blogging since March 2006, I began on Myspace and soon added a blogger account and began regular blogging about my life!
-In May of 2007 I started posting comments about the races I had run over the weekend and soon got the idea for Run Central Indiana, which became a resource for local runners, in addition to content for all, about upcoming races, race results, and race reviews.
+In May of 2007, I started posting comments about the races I had run over the weekend and soon got the idea for Run Central Indiana, which became a resource for local runners, in addition to content for all, about upcoming races, race results, and race reviews.
 That site really took off and being unemployed at the time I had lots of time and energy to devote to making it an awesome site.
 My readership grew and a post about the 2007 Chicago Marathon drew over 500 readers.
-That was all fine and dandy until I got a job and we left Indiana!
-That’s when this site was born, it will be similar to RCI in that it will have great content and race reviews, but will lack the local flare of upcoming races and race results.
+That was all fine and dandy until I got a job and left Indiana!
+(I was truly saddened that no one wanted to continue RCI as I thought it was a great resource).
+That’s when this site was born, it will be similar to RCI in that it will have great content and race reviews but will lack the local flare of upcoming races and race results.
 I’m sure this blog will evolve just like the other ones have and looking back at some of my first content it is amazing to see the transformation!
 Read my welcome message, welcoming my former Run Central Indiana readers.